 The Keynote Speaker Sets The Tone For The Event

-When seeking a business motivational speaker, it is important to think about all the choices you can face.
+When seeking business motivational speakers, it is important to think about all the choices you can face.
 I recently had a conversation with someone who was very curious about the world of meetings and speakers.
 They had never talked with motivational speakers before.

 “Do you live in a van down by the river?”

-That was the reply when I told the person next to me on an airplane what I do for a living.
-Yep, I am a speaker.
+That was her reply when I told the person next to me on an airplane what I do for a living.
+Yep, I am a business motivational speaker.

-My seatmate and I laughed about Chris Farley’s famous character Matt Foley from Saturday Night live in the 1990s.
+My seatmate and I laughed about Chris Farley’s famous character Matt Foley from Saturday Night Live in the 1990s.
 While funny, I often think Mr. Farley did as damage to the image of those of us who make a living speaking to audiences.
-People have long thought many in the profession of being a “business motivational speaker” are fake or phoney, or have no business sharing advice.
+People have long thought many in the profession of being a “business motivational speaker” are fake or phony, or have no valid advice.